Scripture Reference:![]()

 The disciples said just what Jesus said to say, “The Lord needs them.”
 When they said that, the people let them go.
 It was just like Jesus said it would be.

-When the disciples arrived back to the place where Jesus was, they put their cloaks on top of the colt, and Jesus began to ride into Jerusalem.
+When the disciples returned to where Jesus was, they put their cloaks on top of the colt, and Jesus began to ride into Jerusalem.
 This was very important because many years ago, one of the prophets said that the king would come riding on a donkey.

 Many people had heard about Jesus.
 They knew he had taught great things and that he had performed many miracles.
 He had made sick people well and made blind people see again.
 He even made a dead person come back to life.